 What researchers found out at Harvard

+Researchers found that red meat consumption is associated with an increased risk of total, cardiovascular, and cancer mortality.
+The results also showed that substituting other healthy protein sources, such as fish, poultry, nuts, and legumes, was associated with a lower risk of mortality.
 “Our study adds more evidence to the health risks of eating high amounts of red meat, which has been associated with type 2 diabetes, coronary heart disease, stroke, and certain cancers in other studies,” said lead author An Pan, research fellow in the Department of Nutrition at HSPH.

 Take note of the words ‘high amounts’